-When we talk about orchestration, we understand that anything which cannot be encapsulated requires coordination, and therefore must be coordinated.
+When we talk about orchestration, we understand that anything that cannot be encapsulated requires coordination and, therefore, must be coordinated.
 Orchestration is the means of coordinating work between dependent agents.

-SAFe assumes little encapsulation as therefore has more orchestration.
+SAFe assumes little encapsulation and, therefore, has more orchestration.

 The only way to reduce orchestration is to increase encapsulation.

 You increase encapsulation and reduce orchestration by breaking dependencies.